FrontRowWithJ/Fast-QR-Code-Generator/README.md

 * [C++](https://en.wikipedia.org/wiki/C%2B%2B) - A general purpose programming language.
 * [Javascript](https://en.wikipedia.org/wiki/JavaScript) - A dynamically typed programming language, built for web applications.

+## Try Me
+Here's a [link](https://CoolRCodes.machrinome.com) to try out the library if you want to see it in action
 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/FrontRowWithJ/Fast-QR-Code-Generator/blob/master/LICENSE) file for details